 September 2013 amendments to the Education (Pupil Registration) (England) Regulations (2006) state that Headteachers may not grant holidays of any description.
 Furthermore, Headteachers may not grant any leave of absences during term time, unless there are exceptional circumstances.

-If you feel you need to remove your child from school due to exceptional circumstances, please submit any requests to the school office.
+If you feel you need to remove your child from school due to exceptional circumstances, please submit any requests to the school office via the request form.

 How to improve your child’s attendance

 You can support your child’s regular attendance by ensuring:

 - A clear bedtime routine is established, and alarms set in good time